Reports to: Facilities Superintendent

 Contributes to the overall success of the Facilities Department by performing other essential duties and responsibilities as assigned.

 SKILLS AND COMPETENCIES

-- Considerable knowledge of the occupational hazards and safety precautions of the buildings, electrical or mechanical trades.
+- Must have knowledge of occupational hazards and safety measures.

 Status: Full time / Non-exempt